hrittikhere/workshop-ec2-vscode/README.md

 By the end, you would be able to run your workloads directly on EC2 via VSCode and use it for development purposes

+### 💡 Context

+### Remote Coding with Visual Studio Code

+### File System Access

+### Port Forwarding

 ### ⚠️ Cleaning Up
 This workshop uses AWS services that are mostly covered by the Free Tier allowance - ONLY if your account is less than 12 months old.
 For accounts passed the free tier eligibility, it may incur some costs.
-To minimize the cost, make sure you delete resources used in this workshop when you are finished.
+To minimize the cost, **make sure you delete resources used in this workshop when you are finished.**